WHAT IS PELVIC ORGAN PROLAPSE (POP)?

 There are several manufactures of mesh for posterior repairs, the main ones being; J&J Ethicon, Boston Scientific, American Medical Systems, Bard and Coloplast.

 Sacrocolpopexy is a procedure to restore support to the top of the vaginal vault (apex) following hysterectomy.
 Sacrohysteropexy is the same procedure but with the uterus still in place.
-These procedures use synthetic mesh which is classified as high risk by the FDA due to complications commonly occurring.
-If your surgeon is recommending this procedure, you should seek a second opinion.
+These procedures use synthetic mesh which has been removed from both the US market by the FDA and from the UK market by NICE.
+This mesh is still used in other countries so if your surgeon is recommending this procedure, you should seek a second opinion.
 The procedure itself involves stitching mesh into the top of the vaginal fault if there is no uterus present, or into the top portion of the vagina and surrounding the cervix if the uterus is still in place.
 The mesh is stitched both on the front and back side of the vagina in both cases.
 The opposite end of the mesh is then stapled (with titanium stables) into your sacrum bone.
 As well as the common adverse reactions from mesh (including erosion, pain etc.) this particular procedure has resulted in some extremely unusual complications.
 The image below illustrates the Sacrocolpopexy (no uterus).

 Removal of this type of mesh implant when issues occur is extremely difficult.